-Our Program is Play-based Learning with a Creative Curriculum Foundation.
+Our Program is Play-based Learning with a HighScope Foundation.

 Paddock's Early Childhood Center's emphasis for all children is learning through play.
 There are many natural experiences through play that lay the foundation for educational experiences in our preschool rooms.
-In addition to the importance of play based learning, we also implement The Creative Curriculum, which balances both teacher-directed and child-initiated learning, with an emphasis on responding to children's learning styles and building on their strengths and interests.
+In addition to the importance of play based learning, we also implement The HighScope Curriculum, which balances both teacher-directed and child-initiated learning, with an emphasis on responding to children's learning styles and building on their strengths and interests.
 Teachers observe and assess as the children develop and strengthen their skills and share these outcomes with parents during conferences in the Fall and/or Spring.
-This curriculum is fully aligned the Common Core State Standards, state early learning guidelines, and the Head Start Child Development and Early Learning Framework.
+This curriculum is fully aligned with the Common Core State Standards, state early learning guidelines, and the Head Start Child Development and Early Learning Framework.

 In our preschool classrooms, children are active participants in the process of learning new concepts through individual and group experiences and activities.
 Each week our lesson plan will link together specific curriculum objectives integrating activities that reflect the children's interests.
-Through play, these activities support development in the Creative Curriculum's Eleven Experiences of Development and Learning (Blocks, Dramatic Play, Toys and Games, Discovery, Sand/Water, Art, Literacy, Technology, Cooking, Music and Movement, and Outdoors).
+Through play, these activities support development.
 The Mathematics area includes the preschool edition of the Everyday Math Curriculum which is used at Paddock in Kindergarten-2nd Grade.
 All projects done are age appropriate and done authentically by the child.
 Be sure to recognize your child's accomplishments and talk about the stages of what they did and brought home to share.